Adam Morgan: Being let go by Liverpool took me to a dark place

 Made me feel a lot better this ⚽️👍😢 pic.twitter.com/bC1sv14kU9

 Morgan moved to Romford FC in November 2019, having settled nearby with his Essex-raised girlfriend, Mia.

-The move to Chelmsford in July came about after former Reds boss Rodgers recommended him to manager Robbie Simpson.
+He then moved to Chelmsford City in July 2020, which came about after former Reds boss Rodgers recommended him to manager Robbie Simpson.